 Understanding your COMT gene type can provide valuable insights into your mental health, as it may be linked to specific symptoms and risks, such as anxiety, depression, and stress resilience.

-What Are COMT Genes?
+What are COMT Genes?

 The catechol-O-methyltransferase (COMT) gene encodes an enzyme that metabolizes dopamine and other catecholamines.